TomSchimansky/eyeCare/Readme.md

 ## Live evaluation of model:

-A trained model can be live-tested with sound feedback when blinking is detected:
+A trained model can be live-tested with sound feedback when blinking:
 ```
 cd model_training/live_test
 python blink_detection_live_test.py